 - Repaving Washington Avenue from 4th Street to Columbus Boulevard

 The upgrades to Washington Avenue prioritize bicycle and pedestrian safety along and across Washington Avenue.
 At four (4) locations, concrete pedestrian islands will be installed in the center median.
-Wherever possible, the plans shorten the crossing widths along and across the corridor.
+The plans shorten the crossing widths along and across the corridor wherever possible.

 The following table summarizes these shortened distances: